The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Conclusions and Policy Implications

-This paper fills a relevant gap in the literature, by combining bottom-up engineering estimations, an extensive review of REC deployment in the Italian setting, and an economic synthetic (counterfactual) approach based on real micro-data from market outcomes.
-By relying on this data-driven approach, our study delivers a novel methodological framework to assess the impacts of RECs on the electricity market, with an application to the Italian DA market.\\
+In this study, we aimed to investigate the current impact (BU scenario) and projected impact (HW and Policy scenarios) of REC deployment on wholesale market equilibrium.
+The study began with extensive data collection to simulate representative technical models of energy communities across different Italian market zones.
+The energy injected and self-consumed by these representative RECs were then projected under the assumed deployment scenarios using real-world distribution shares derived from the compiled database.
+We subsequently conducted a counterfactual analysis by incorporating the aggregated energy injected and self-consumed by RECs into a short-run economic model, which uses real 2024 market bids and closely resembles the day-ahead market algorithm employed by the Italian Market Operator.
 Our results show that REC deployment generates non-negligible effects in specific zones of the market (notably North and Central-South), while its overall system-wide impact remains quite moderate.
-Seasonal and hourly patterns confirm that self-consumption is a key driver of economic benefits from REC deployment at macro scale.
-Specifically, the estimated impacts on market volumes lie within a narrow range, from a minimum of -0.19\% (January, Policy Scenario) to a maximum of +1.16\% (April, BU Scenario).
-While both BU and HW scenarios yield consistently positive but limited net effects (up to +1.16\% and +0.89\%, respectively), the Policy scenario reveals mixed evidence: the impacts remain close to zero in most represented months, but turn slightly negative in January, suggesting that higher REC self-consumption can, under certain conditions, reduce the volumes available in the wholesale market.\\
+Seasonal and hourly patterns confirm that self-consumption is a key driver of economic benefits from REC deployment at the macro scale.
+Specifically, the estimated impacts on market volumes lie within a narrow range, from a minimum of -0.3\% (January, Policy Scenario) to a maximum of +1.16\% (April, BU Scenario).
+The robustness of the results with regard to the assumptions concerning self-consumption is supported by the 45\%, 50\% and 55\% values, which represent a plausible range of operating conditions for prosumers of RECs.
+While both BU and HW scenarios yield consistently positive but limited net effects (up to +1.16\% and +0.89\%, respectively), the Policy scenario reveals mixed evidence: the impacts remain close to zero in most of the months considered, but turn slightly negative in January, suggesting that higher REC self-consumption can, under certain conditions, reduce the volumes available in the wholesale market.
+This observation becomes especially relevant when examining daytime peak/off-peak dynamics.
+The reduction in equilibrium volumes during daytime off-peak hours due to institutional prosumers within RECs (public, SMEs, NPOs) may reduce the need for RES curtailment while still having additional RES capacity deployed.
+Conversely, increased volumes during peak hours in spring and summer reduce the need for expensive thermal peaking plants.
+In contrast, when increases in volumes occur during daytime off-peak hours, as in scenarios with lower deployed capacity (BU and HW), RECs may adversely affect market outcomes. \\